oktadev/okta-blog/_source/_posts/2022-10-01-spring-vault.md

 ./mvnw spring-boot:run
 ```

 When the `vault-demo-app` starts, it will request the configuration to the config server, which in turn will make a REST to Vault.
-In the config server logs, with enough logging level, you will be able to see:
+In the config server logs, with enough logging levels, you will be able to see:

 ```shell
 2022-09-09 19:21:57.778 DEBUG 12359 --- [nio-8888-exec-1] ...: Received [GET /vault-demo-app/dev HTTP/1.1